nci/scores/docs/paper.md

 ## Roadmap and Future Development

-At the time of writing, the scores contained in this package are: Mean Squared Error (MSE), Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), the Fixed Risk Multicategorical (FIRM) score [@Taggart:2022a], Continuous Ranked Probability Score (CRPS) for Cumulative Distribution Functions (CDFs) (including threshold-weighting, see [@Gneiting:2011]), the FlipFlop Index [@Griffiths:2019; @griffiths2021circular], Receiver Operating Characteristic (ROC) curves, the quantile score, and the Murphy score [@Ehm:2016].
+At the time of writing, the scores contained in this package are: Mean Squared Error (MSE), Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), the Fixed Risk Multicategorical (FIRM) score [@Taggart:2022a], Continuous Ranked Probability Score (CRPS) for Cumulative Distribution Functions (CDFs) (including threshold-weighting, see [@Gneiting:2011]), the Flip-Flop Index [@Griffiths:2019; @griffiths2021circular], Receiver Operating Characteristic (ROC) curves, the quantile score, and the Murphy score [@Ehm:2016].
 It also includes the Diebold-Mariano statistical test [@Diebold:1995] with both the [@Harvey:1997] and [@Hering:2011] modifications.
 Additionally it contains isotonic regression which is becoming an increasingly important tool in forecast verification and can be used to generate stable reliability diagrams [@dimitriadis2021stable].
 We anticipate more scores, metrics and statistical techniques will be added over time.

 The `scores` roadmap includes: